aromeni/frameworks_and_languages_module/technical_report.md

 ### Problem being solved/Benefit

-Vue.js Methods are specifically designed to solve the problem of organizing and managing interactive logic within a component.
-In web development, handling user interactions and other dynamic behaviors often leads to scattered and convoluted code, making it challenging to maintain and understand.
-Vue.js Methods address this by providing a clear and structured way to encapsulate such imperative logic.
-They allow developers to define functions that handle user actions, computations, or any side effects separately from the template.
-This separation not only enhances code readability and organization but also centralizes the action logic, making the components more self-contained and easier to manage.
-The benefit is a cleaner, more intuitive, and maintainable codebase, where the functionalities and interactions are clearly delineated within the component structure.
+- Vue.js Methods are design to address the challenge of embedding interactive logic directly within component templates, which can lead to disorganized and hard-to-debug code.
+They offer a way to define behaviours and actions separately, simplifying component logic and promoting a cleaner, more maintainable codebase.
+This approach resolves issues of code complexity and enhances the development experience by allowing for more organized and intuitive interaction handling within components.

 ### Reference Url:
 - https://vuejs.org/guide/essentials/event-handling.html#method-event-handlers